faizyakob/my-linux-repo/RHCSA/Learn series : AUTOFS.md

 NFS client is where the mountpoints will be defined. **autofs** will alleviate the tasks of mounting the filesystem, which normally requires manual configurations.
 Note that while **autofs** itself is a separate program that manages the automatic mounting of directories, it relies on the underlying NFS client tools to perform the actual mounting of NFS shares.

-Note that there is no need for **nfs-server** service to be running on the client.
+🚧 Note that there is no need for **nfs-server** service to be running on NFS client.
+In fact, it MUST BE disabled, otherwise it will interfere with **autofs** service.

 We'll be using ```/mnt``` subdirectories as demo for the direct & indirect mapping mountpoints.
 For wildcard mapping, we'll be using user1 & user2 ```/home``` directories.